Blaine A. Lucas

 Babst Calland is an associate member of the Marcellus Shale Coalition, and Mr. Lucas actively participates in the MSC’s Legislative Committee.
 He is also a member of the Pennsylvania Independent Oil and Gas Association.
 Mr. Lucas presently is an adjunct professor at the University of Pittsburgh School of Law, where he teaches Land Use Law.
 He also has served as an instructor for the Local Government Academy’s Newly Elected Officials Course.

-Mr. Lucas has been listed in The Best Lawyers in America© by BL Rankings in the Land Use and Zoning Section and Municipal Law Section since 2007, Litigation – Land Use and Zoning Section since 2011 and Energy Law Section since 2015.
-He was also named the Best Lawyers® 2012, 2015 and 2017 Litigation – Land Use and Zoning “Lawyer of the Year,” 2013 and 2015 Municipal Law “Lawyer of the Year,” 2014 and 2018 Land Use and Zoning Law “Lawyer of the Year,” and 2016 Energy Law “Lawyer of the Year” in Pittsburgh, Pa.
-Mr. Lucas has been recognized as one of Pennsylvania’s top lawyers since 2006 and one Pittsburgh’s top 50 lawyers since 2011, according to an annual survey published in Philadelphia magazine.
+Mr. Lucas has been listed by BL Rankings in The Best Lawyers in America© in the Land Use and Zoning Section and Municipal Law Section since 2007, Litigation – Land Use and Zoning Section since 2011 and Energy Law Section since 2015.
+He was also named the Best Lawyers® 2012, 2015 and 2017 and 2020 Litigation – Land Use and Zoning “Lawyer of the Year,” 2013 and 2015 Municipal Law “Lawyer of the Year,” 2014 and 2018 Land Use and Zoning Law “Lawyer of the Year,” and 2016 Energy Law “Lawyer of the Year” in Pittsburgh, Pa.
+Mr. Lucas has been selected to the Pennsylvania Super Lawyers list (Thomson Reuters) since 2006 and to the Top 50: Pittsburgh Super Lawyers list in 2011-2013.